 Prior to the distribution date, our Board and Marriott International, as our sole shareholder, will approve and adopt restated versions of our Charter and Bylaws.
-Under our Charter, authorized capital stock will consist of shares of our common stock, par value \$0.01 per share, and shares of our preferred stock, par value \$0.01 per share.
+We expect that under our Charter authorized capital stock will consist of 100 million shares of our common stock, par value \$0.01 per share, and 2 million shares of our preferred stock, par value \$0.01 per share.